 PIN THIS FOR LATER!

-Now that you’re a total pro at this whole cleaning your walls thing, you can feel confident cleaning your walls every 2-4 weeks if your wall paint is a lighter color, and every 4-6 weeks if you have a deeper color of paint.
+Now that you’re a total pro at this whole cleaning your walls thing, you can feel confident cleaning your walls every 2-4 weeks if your wall paint is a lighter color, and every 4-6 weeks if you have a deeper paint color.

 As long as you have some soap, water, and vinegar, you can make endless amounts of wall cleaning solution and battle marks and stains on your walls from the kids and furry friends in your home!